Dana and David Dornsife Office for Experiential Learning

 - Dean's Office

-Jane joined LeBow in 2018 and is currently Program Manager in the Dornsife Office for Experiential Learning.
+Jane joined LeBow in 2018 and is currently Assistant Director in the Dornsife Office for Experiential Learning.
 She manages curricular and co-curricular consulting projects to deliver impactful business solutions for organizations and practical experience for undergraduate and graduate students.
 Jane oversees LeBow’s annual Disruptor Games, a disruptive technology competition for undergraduate and graduate students, as well as LeBow’s annual Marketing Crisis Challenge for graduate students.
 She also identifies and shares external experiential learning opportunities with students, including competitions hosted by companies or other institutions.

 Jane holds a BA in Psychology and Spanish from Lafayette College and an MBA with a concentration in marketing and a minor in leadership and teams from Drexel LeBow.